-Only potable water shall be supplied to plumbing fixtures or outlets used for drinking, bathing, culinary use, or the processing of food, medical or pharmaceutical products.
-All water supply systems shall be designed, installed, and maintained so as to prevent contaminants from being introduced into potable water supply systems.
+Only drinking water shall be supplied to plumbing fixtures or outlets used for drinking, bathing, culinary use, or the processing of food, medical or pharmaceutical products.
+All water supply systems shall be designed, installed, and maintained to prevent contaminants from being introduced into drinking water supply systems.